 I love helping people feel better!

 For over 20 years as a massage therapist, I’ve used manual therapy techniques to help people feel better.
 My background as a neuroscience researcher helps me understand how the brain works, allowing me to give special attention to your nervous system.
+I’ll also do my best to explain how in some situations, your brain can trick you into feeling pain, even when there isn’t any damage in the painful area of your body!
 Detailed knowledge of brain anatomy allows me to focus the gentle manual therapy I provide on your problem areas.
-When I help a person who has had chronic pain, anxiety or other problems feel better for the first time in years, I am thrilled and grateful that my life’s journey has put me into position to do this.
+When I help a person who has had chronic pain, anxiety or other problems feel better for the first time in years, I am thrilled and grateful that my life’s journey has put me in a position to do this.

 Here’s my story….